stevommmm/meow/README.md

-meow is an expansion of [TinyWM](https://github.com/mackstann/tinywm) that adds workspaces,keybinds and some misc ease of life functionality.
+`meow` is an expansion of [TinyWM](https://github.com/mackstann/tinywm) that adds workspaces, keybinds and some misc ease of life functionality.

 Usage: